crux/crux.github.io/about.md

 important ones, but our way towards post-capitalist society might become interesting.

 Programming for decades might also make me a software guy.
-With 10+ years of C++, Java, Ruby each I consider myself qualified to have a strong opinion on software topics and, more importantly, the people and methods defining it.
+With 10+ years of C++, Java, Ruby, PHP or Javascript I consider myself qualified to have a strong opinion on software topics and, more importantly, the people and methods defining it.
 I generally prefer to focus on the bigger picture where the system architecture is what makes or brakes a solution and not the performance of the programming